borntofrappe/Front-End-Practice/CPC Connect the Dots/README.md

 - instead of a repeating linear gradient, two svg elements are specified to describe a grid of dots;

 - a header is included to introduce the project.
 Every letter `o` in the header is furthermore wrapped in a `<span>` element to enumerate the letters themselves (in line with the worksheet motif).

+Finally, and after actually posting the project online, the following adjustments were included:

+- the touch events were fixed to consider the actual coordinates.
+The list `targetTouches` doesn't have an `x` and `y` property as much as `clientX` and `clientY`.

+- the distance between the canvas and surrounding viewport was included to have the mouse and touch coordinates accurately describe the position on the page.